cobwebch/external_import/Documentation/Installation/Index.rst

 it effectively possible to remove existing relations.
 This is an important change of behavior, which - although more correct - may have unexpected effects on your date.

+A new :ref:`disabled flag <administration-general-tca-properties-disabled>` makes it possible to completely hide a configuration.

 .. _installation-upgrade-730: